codio-c5/c5-unit2-public-key-cryptography-lab/.guides/content/Part-2--Encryption-1aa6.md

 encrypt public_key_file_name message.txt encrypted_file_name
 ```

-Be sure to specify the public key file name correctly and a valid output file name.
+Be sure to specify your partners public key file name correctly and a valid output file name.

 Once you are done, open up the encrypted output file and copy and paste the contents into the box below.